linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 04.01.2025
+- Topic: Web4 & AI
+- Directory: /posts/2025/January/04
+- Description: ``` 🎯 Web4 is transforming social networks!
+We're integrating more AI to make your community smarter, more connected, and interactive. 🚀🤖 Join the revolution! 💡✨ #Web4 #AI #SocialNetworks #Innovation ```

 ### 03.01.2025
 - Topic: Already 15,000 Communities joined Web4
 - Directory: /posts/2025/January/03